Target Black Friday 2019 deals: iPad and Samsung TV discounts

 •See All

-Discuss: Target Black Friday deals: Most of 2019's best discounts are already available
+Discuss: Target Black Friday deals: 2019's best discounts are (mostly) already available (just updated)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.